chinuno-usami/Consulpp/README.md

 ## Note

-Some newer APIs may not support for now, if you are intreasting about this project, welcome to commit PR.
+Some newer APIs may not support for now, if you are interesting about this project, welcome to commit PR.